 4.3 Gluten-Free and Vegan Options

-- Gluten-Free: Substitute all-purpose flour with a gluten-free blend and ensure all other ingredients are gluten-free.
+- Gluten-Free: Swap regular flour for a gluten-free blend and double check all labels .

 5. Common Mistakes to Avoid